Please ensure Javascript is enabled for purposes of website accessibility

 Ozempic ads were popping up everywhere, and Mounjaro was almost as ever-present.
 And we all suddenly knew someone who was taking a weight-loss drug – maybe you started taking one yourself!
 Having punctured the mainstream and become part of the national zeitgeist, weight-loss drugs were also all the rage on Wall Street.
 And that was reflected in the share prices of the purveyors of the aforementioned brands (plus Wegovy and Zepbound): Eli Lilly (LLY) and Novo Nordisk (NVO).

-Both those weight-loss drug stocks peaked in Summer 2024.
+Both those weight-loss drug stocks reached fresh all-time highs in Summer 2024.
 NVO shares had nearly tripled over the previous two years, topping out at more than 140 in June 2024.
 LLY reached an apex of 960 a share in August 2024, having more than tripled from 300 a share in August 2022.
 Both stocks were must-owns – LLY and NVO were both in my Cabot Stock of the Week portfolio.

 And then?
 Well….

-Okay, so the LLY stock chart (which spans the 14 months since it peaked) doesn’t look terrible, mostly because it’s bounced back strongly since the beginning of August.
-The NVO chart, on the other hand, is pretty grim – it’s fallen 60% in the last 16 months.
+Okay, so the LLY stock chart (which spans the 24 months that include the summer peak and new highs at the end of 2025) doesn’t look terrible, mostly because of that surge at the end of last year, which, after the recent sell-off, has left it trading near the 2024 highs.
+The NVO chart, on the other hand, is pretty grim – it’s fallen 75% from those 2024 highs.
 And yet … weight-loss drugs are as popular as they’ve ever been.
 Those Ozempic and Mounjaro ads haven’t gone away, and Wegovy and Zepbound have joined them in the mainstream.
 More people are taking the drugs than ever before, as prices have become more affordable.
 But the GLP-1 buzz, at least in investing circles, is gone.
 And the two aforementioned weight-loss drug stocks have exited the “romance” phase of their life cycles, and instead entered the “reality” phase.

 [text_ad]